MashobTechie/MashobTechie/README.md

 Twitter: x.com/MakindeShe70076

 Fun Fact:
-I enjoy coding, learning new tech, and working on cool side projects.
+I enjoy coding, learning new tech, and working on cool side projects that can make a difference in the real world.
 When I’m not developing web and mobile applications, I’m diving into artificial intelligence, and building solutions that make a difference.